Grand Turk Island: History

 The Lucayan people were the indigenous people of the island, who called it Abawana, meaning "the First Small Land".
 The Spanish later called it Amuana.

 Grand Turk was first colonised in 1681 by Bermudians, who set up the salt industry in the islands.
-For some time, at least until the early 19th century, Grand Turk was often referred to as Grand Cay, not to be confused with either Grand Cay in the Bahamas or Grand Cayman.
+For some time, at least until the early 19th century, Grand Turk was often referred to as Grand Cay.

 In 1754 HMS Jamaica and HMS Shoreham voyaged through the Windward Passage stopping at the islands along the way, searching for evidence of French settlements.
 While they found no French inhabitants on Grand Turk, they did find "Marks of Possession".
 The marks were described as "Crosses and large posts erected, to which were affixed copper plates, whereon were engraved the French King's Arms, and an inscription to this effect, 'The Continuation of the Possession of Lewis XIVth, King of France, 1553.'"
 The British cut down the Marks of Possession, and to prevent any violence towards the Bermudians, Captain Julian Legge, thought to leave a declaration should the French return.
 "To prevent any violence being used to any of the people who live on Grand Key, Salt Key, or Seal Key, it is thought proper to leave this Declaration, that we cut down the Arms of the most Christian King, and the Crosses that were set up as Marks of Possession on the said Islands, and carried the same away, pursuant to instructions for so doing: And further, that his Britannick Majesty will not suffer any Marks of Possession to be put up, on any of the Keys or Islands known by the name of Turk's Islands.
 Dated the 21st of January, 1754."